Explainable Machine Learning-Based Security and Privacy Protection Framework for Internet of Medical Things Systems: EXPERIMENT SETUP AND RESULTS

 The processed data is then divided through an 80/20 train-test split.
 The training portion (80\%) undergoes federated training data partitioning where it is distributed across multiple clients (Partition 1, Partition 2, ..., Partition N) for local model training.
 Simultaneously, the testing portion (20\%) is reserved for central server evaluation of the global model's performance.

-The flowchart depicted in Figure \ref{Data Preparation} outlines the comprehensive data preprocessing pipeline for federated learning systems, tracing the sequential transformation of raw data into partitioned datasets optimized for distributed model training and centralized evaluation.
+The flowchart depicted in Figure \ref{Data Preparation} outlines the comprehensive data preprocessing pipeline for FL systems, tracing the sequential transformation of raw data into partitioned datasets optimized for distributed model training and centralized evaluation.